adamncsu/discobot-pogo/README.md

 `botToken` is the token acquired after [creating your bot](https://discordapp.com/developers/applications/me).

 `channelName` is the name of the channel that you want to listen to public commands in.
 This is also the channel that announcements are made in.
-If your bot is connected to multiple servers, it will look at each server's channels.
+Can connect to channel on multiple servers.

 ---